I think my baby might have a tongue tie?...

 *Breastfeeding support with an IBCLC, NHS community breastfeeding counsellors, drop-in cafes.
 Post tongue-tie division baby now has to re learn to use their new tongue function so it it key to utilise as much support as possible.

-Please note - If I feel the division is deemed clinically unnecessary or an oral anomaly is found, meaning that I feel division is unsafe or outside of my expertise then the below fees will be reduced to £130.
-The appointment time will be spent identifying the cause of your feeding issues and working with you to resolve these and formulating a plan together.
+Please note - If I feel the division is deemed clinically unnecessary or an oral anomaly is found, meaning that I feel division is unsafe or outside of my expertise then the below fees will be reduced to £150 assessment fee.

 *Mileage is included in the pricing for home visits within 10 miles of Redditch.

-For home visits further afield £1 per mile*
+For home visits outside of 10 miles, a rate of £1 per mile is charged*

 PAYMENT VIA BACS